Updated: Oct 27th, 2020

 Where to begin?

-So you found the inspiration you have been looking for and decided on your newest project.
-Whether it be a remodel, a whole entire renovation, or even a brand new addition; you are going to need money to fund the construction.
+So you found the inspiration you have been looking for and decided on your newest project to jump on the renovation boom bandwagon.
+Or maybe you have been motivated to make your home a little more comfortable after being inside a little more than usual this year.
+Regardless of the reasons, whatever you have decided to whether it be a remodel, a whole entire renovation, or even a brand new addition; you are going to need money to fund the construction.
 But it’s not like you have thousands of dollars just lying around, right?
 So how do other property owners do it?
 There are many different options to fund your remodel, basement finish, bathroom renovation, or additions.
 You can take out a personal loan or make a new mortgage with the estimated costs bundled together or even seek financial assistance!
 But before you can do all that, you need to figure out where you stand financially and what you can achieve.

 You figured out what you have wanted to do for your home, now you need to establish a baseline of what that project is going to cost.
 Whether you hire a contractor or take on the work yourself, begin with an accurate estimate of what the project will cost.

 Lenders will insist on a specific figure before they work with you.
 This can be a challenge as you will be forced to reach out to numerous different contractors who perform different trades.
 Unless of course, you are working with a design-builder, like SDB here, where they coordinate with their own tradespeople for you.
 Either way, you will have to collect bids for both labor and materials to prepare a ‘fairly accurate’ representation of the cost of construction.
 Then add on 10 percent for surprises.
 Then add a cushion of 20 to 30 percent to be safe.